agryman/yorku-hp-plotter-art-1970/docs/reference.md

-This section contains technical documentation for the code.
+This section contains documentation for the Python code that recreates the HP Plotter art.

 ## lissajou.plot Module